 Virginia Household Water Quality Program

 The objective of the Virginia Household Water Quality Program (VAHWQP) is to improve the water quality and health of Virginians using private water supplies.
-Since the program started in 1989, VAHWQP drinking water clinics have been conducted in 87 counties across the state.
-So far, samples from about 16,000 households have been analyzed and results confidentially returned to participants.
+Initiated in 1989, VAHWQP drinking water clinics have been conducted in nearly every county across Virginia, and 35,000 samples have been analyzed and results returned to participants.
 The best part: your water test results are explained in a helpful meeting, where ways of preventing contamination and treating water quality problems are also addressed.

-Drinking water clinics are organized by your local extension educator/agent and Virginia Tech faculty in the Biological Systems Engineering Department.
-Participation is voluntary and all information is kept strictly confidential.
+Drinking water clinics are organized by your local Extension Agent and Virginia Tech faculty in the Biological Systems Engineering Department.
+Participation is voluntary.
 Anyone with a private water supply system (including wells, springs, and cisterns) may participate.